Rugby-Changed Boks grind out Rugby Championship win over Argentina | Sports-Games

 Rugby-Changed Boks grind out Rugby Championship win over Argentina

-First half tries by scrumhalf Cobus Reinach and wing Aphelele Fassi led much-changed South Africa to a scrappy 32-12 victory over Argentina on their return to the Rugby Championship in Nelson Mandela Bay on Saturday.
+First half tries by scrumhalf Cobus Reinach and wing Aphelele Fassi led a much-changed South Africa to a scrappy 32-12 bonus-point victory over Argentina on their return to the Rugby Championship in Nelson Mandela Bay on Saturday.
+The Springboks rested the majority of the side that beat the British & Irish Lions in their recent series, but continued with their territorial kicking style of play that put the South Americans under immense pressure with the high ball.

 - Country: